LonwaboMvovo/LonwaboMvovo/README.md

 <br>

 ***Thanks for stumbling upon my GitHub page (whether it was intentional or not).
 I'm a developer based in Cape Town, South Africa.
-I like to create games and applications related to my hobbies.***
+I like to create games and also make applications related to my hobbies.***

 <br>